 In a large wide pot (to ensure that the cheese balls have enough space to cook in the water) boil the water with sugar.
 Add a tablespoon of lemon juice or milk to get rid of any scum/ impurities.
 The scum will rise to the surface which can be removed with a spoon.
 Add aromatics at this point if you wish to.

 While the water is coming to a boil, remove the cheese on to a plate, mash it with the base of your palm.
 Mash it well so that there are no large grains left.
-The process can take anything between three four minutes to 12 – 15 minutes (The amount of time that you need to mash the cheese will also depend on the quality of milk from which cheese has been procured.
-Also, the cheese will start releasing the fat and you need not go any further. )
+The process can take anywhere between three/ four minutes to 12 – 15 minutes (The amount of time that you need to mash the cheese will also depend on the quality of milk from which cheese has been procured.
+Also, the cheese will start releasing the fat and you need not go any further.)

-If you wish, you may add a teaspoon or half, of corn flour to the cheese at this stage.
+If you wish, you may add a tablespoom of corn flour or arrowroot or maida to the cheese at this stage and mix it in.

-Start making small balls (since they will double in their size when boiled) with the cottage cheese by gently pressing the cheese between your palms.
+Start making small balls (since they will triple in their size when boiled) with the cottage cheese by gently pressing the cheese between your palms.

-After two minutes of cooking on high flame, reduce the heat and cook covered for approximately 14 – 15 minutes more.
+After two minutes of cooking on high flame, cook the rasgulla covered for approximately 12 – 13 minutes more.

-Once done, remove the container of rasgullas from fire and transfer them to the serving bowl.
+Once done, remove the container of rasgullas from fire, allow to cool and then transfer them to the serving bowl.
 Serve warm, at room temperature or chilled.
+(They taste best when chilled)

 Thanks for visiting and see you soon again!